jjmlovesgit/didembed/README.md

-# Mobile D-ID Agent in less then 60 Minites FullStack!
+# Mobile D-ID Agent in less then 60 Minites Full Stack!

 Prerequisites:
  - Sign up for a free tier account for a D-id Agent login (NO credit card required)